jundalisay/superb/content/en/research/indian/gita/chapter-11.md

 Sanjaya.

-These words to Arjuna spake
-Vasudev, and straight did take
-Back again the semblance dear
-Of the well-loved charioteer;
+These words to Arjuna spake Vasudev, and straight did take Back again the semblance dear Of the well-loved charioteer;
-Peace and joy it did restore
-When the Prince beheld once more
-Mighty BRAHMA's form and face
-Clothed in Krishna's gentle grace.
+Peace and joy it did restore When the Prince beheld once more Mighty BRAHMA's form and face Clothed in Krishna's gentle grace.

 Arjuna.

 Now that I see come back, Janardana!

 This friendly human frame, my mind can think
 Calm thoughts once more; my heart beats still again!

 Krishna.

-Yea! it was wonderful and terrible
-To view me as thou didst, dear Prince!
-The gods
-Dread and desire continually to view!
+It was wonderful and terrible to see me as you did.
+The gods dread and desire continually to view!

-Yet not by Vedas, nor from sacrifice,
-Nor penance, nor gift-giving, nor with prayer
-Shall any so behold, as thou hast seen!
+Yet not by Vedas, nor from sacrifice, Nor penance, nor gift-giving, nor with prayer Shall any so behold, as thou hast seen!

-Only by fullest service, perfect faith,
-And uttermost surrender am I known
-And seen, and entered into, Indian Prince!
+Only by fullest service, perfect faith, and uttermost surrender am I known And seen, and entered into, Indian Prince!

-Who doeth all for Me; who findeth Me
-In all; adoreth always; loveth all
-Which I have made, and Me, for Love's sole end
+Who doeth all for Me; who findeth Me In all; adoreth always; loveth all Which I have made, and Me, for Love's sole end
 That man, Arjuna! unto Me doth wend.